GorstakZadar/Gorstak/Guide to Star Trek Online.md

 # Mechanics
 Basically your wep hits their shields first.
 Any shield pen you might have will increase shield bleedthrough and apply dmg to hull which also has it's own resists.
-Logic would suggest you want both pens and lorca console?
-Well, no. If you don't take out their shields, that means you made less dmg.
-And hull resists has diminishing returns, meaning usually it's not greater than 50-60%, and your pen is useless.
-It is better to do additional crtd mod on your weps.
-If you can't heal dmg you receive you should reduce your threat, or use stealth.
-Nullifier stealth consoles will help and so will Intelligence Team.
+Logic would suggest you want both shield and hull pens.
+Plasma weps will kill target quicker because of dot applied to their hull, but instead of relying on 2.5% chance, you should get dot which is per hit, like agony phasers.

 # Pvp
 Pvp relies on not being targeted by using intel team, sci stealth consoles, high defense value (slot aux to structural to trigger your engines) and surgical strikes for dmg.